Twentieth Century History

 Sciences (CIRES) have served to encourage integration of these components.
 In this report,

-this history will be traced briefly and the recent and current activities in these
+this history will be traced briefly and the end-of-century activities in these

 programs summarized.
 The history begins quite recently, compared to other major